thmadong/comove/README.md

 As we mentioned earlier, Ship is a bridge that connects the module module and the Move VM.
 Move VM is still in a very active development state, so we need to make a wrapper for it to ensure that we can adapt well to the update of the Move VM.
 Another important function is that it allows Cosmos Module written in GO language to call Move VM written in Rust language.
 When the Move VM virtual machine executes a smart contract, many Global States will change according to the execution results, but these changes will not update to blockchain immediately.
 Instead, a "Write Set" is generated and handed over to an execution module.
 This is exactly what we need.

-### Borrow
+### DataLoader

-Borrow is another bridge we designed to help Move implement some native functions.
-One of the most important functions is BorrowGlobal.
-It is used to borrow some read-only Global States during smart contract execution.
-So we simply call it Borrow.
+DataLoader is another bridge we designed to help Move implement some native functions.
+One of the most important functions is DataLoaderGlobal.
+It is used to load some read-only Global States during smart contract execution.
+So we simply call it DataLoader.

 ### Standard Library